30 Realistic Mental Health Goals for a Better Life

 Look for local workshops or classes that focus on mindfulness or stress management.

-These resources can provide valuable tools and techniques to help you manage stress and improve your overall well-being.
+These resources can give you valuable tools and techniques to help you manage stress and improve your overall well-being.

 Engage in acts of kindness, whether big or small, to boost your mood and foster a sense of connection with others.